The Girl With The Dragon Tattoo (2011) Director: David Fincher

 A Swedish version of the film, which is also excellent, was released in 2009.
 As with The Social Network Fincher recruited Reznor and Ross to complete a unique soundtrack.

-Despite excellent performances by Craig and Mara (particularly Mara), the film is dark, bleak, depressing.
-Its subject-matter is all-too common in our day and age, in a greying world of moral ambiguity, wherein good men are hard to come by, and brutally aggressive men rule the world, the theme is tired, but the film is excellently put together, like its Swedish counterpart.
+Despite excellent performances by Craig and Mara (particularly Mara), the film is dark, bleak, and depressing.
+Its subject-matter is all-too common in our day and age, in a greying world of moral ambiguity, wherein good men are hard to come by, and brutally aggressive men rule the world.
+The theme is tired, but the film is excellently executed, like its Swedish counterpart.